TheodoreGalanos/DaylightGAN/README.md

 You can download the Daylight Autonomy (DA) pretrained model from this location: https://drive.google.com/open?id=1_ND3DuOmRmeSiFpVpRmvooqeJtneHxwn.
 Extract the files into cycleGAN/checkpoints folder.

+## Setting up the cycleGAN environment

+To create the virtual environment for training your own models with Pix2Pix, you can create an anaconda (https://www.anaconda.com/) environment and use the requirements.txt to set up the necessary libraries, using the command pip install requirements.txt.

 ## Training your own model on the DA dataset

 After extracting the dataset you can train your own model by running: